jhnns/rewire/README.md

 rewire allows you to modify the behaviour of modules for better unit testing.
 You may

-- provide mocks for other modules
+- introduce mocks for other modules
 - leak private variables
 - override variables within the module
 - inject your own scripts